The Cosmic Man: Reception

 BoxOffice magazine reported mixed ratings from the publications it normally surveyed for information about films in its weekly "Review Digest" feature.
 BoxOffice itself, The Film Daily and Parent's Magazine all called The Cosmic Man "good."
 The Hollywood Reporter rated the film as "fair" while Harrison's Reports and Variety called it "poor."

 The anonymous review in Boxoffice supports the magazine's "good" rating.
 It says that "This is just what the doctor ordered as concerns those censors of film fare who have been squawking long and hard because they think there is too much horror" in contemporary science fiction and horror movies.
 The review describes The Cosmic Man as "a science-fiction yarn with a minimum of spine chilling" and calls the film's story "imaginative but believable" and its cast "sincere."

-Variety, however, uses the phrase "Dull science fictioner" as the headline for its review.
-"The Cosmic Man apparently was designed to be a thoughtful science-fiction thriller," writes reviewer Powe, "but thought, as in drama, is no substitute for action, and certainly not when the thoughts are as banal as they are in this one."
+Variety used the headline "Dull science fictioner" for its review and wrote: "The Cosmic Man apparently was designed to be a thoughtful science-fiction thriller," writes reviewer Powe, "but thought, as in drama, is no substitute for action, and certainly not when the thoughts are as banal as they are in this one."
 Powe continues, saying that "the screenplay (...) wastes considerable time on a diversionary interest, a handicapped child, that is particularly sticky."

 Warren also thinks poorly of the film.
 He calls it "drab" and "talky," and writes that much of the science discussed in the film "fails to explain a great deal, but never mind, it's (...) designed to intrigue 12-year-olds, the audience for whom the film was intended."
 He also notes that "the only added idea is curing the boy, so sentimental and contrived as to be almost repellent, quite the opposite of the intended effect."
 On the other hand, Warren praises "the movies's only real virtue: the sight of this white sphere just hanging there (...) is oddly eerie.
 The supports were well hidden, and the object never seems to move."
 He says, as well, that "the cinematography is moderately effective, moodily using shadows to good advantage" and that the director "shows modest talent, the scenes are well-staged, with a variety of angles and good use of the limited sets."